 When is Navratri this year?

 Sharada (autumn) or Shardiya Navratri is the most popular and widely celebrated one.
 It begins on the first day (pratipada) of the light fortnight of the Ashvini lunar month.
-Sharada Navratri 2022 is 26th September to 5th October.
+Sharada Navratri 2022 will be celebrated from 26th September to 5th October.
 Navratri dates are meant to have a duration of nine days dedicated to the nine divine expressions of Goddess Durga.

 Following below on this article is a detailed description of what is Navratri, Navratri meaning, Navratri festival and why is Navratri celebrated, along with Navratri fasting rules, a description of different types of rituals and pujas from easy home-made to more formal and traditional ones, and all you need to know about Navratri 2022 celebrations all across India and the world.